12 Uncrowded Lakes to Stay and Play at in British Columbia - Land of Hidden Waters

 9. Dutch Lake

 Surrounded by the vast forests and mountains of Wells Gray Provincial Park, Dutch Lake seems as though it is deep in the wilderness despite being only minutes from the small, quaint town of Clearwater.
 With a small beach area complete with a playpark, dock, and washroom facilities, Dutch Lake is perfect for a family getaway.
-Please note, however, that the one beach area can get crowded and so it is advised to book a stay at one of the lakefront cabin and RV resorts.
+Please note, however, that the one beach area can get crowded and so it is advised to book a stay at one of the lakefront cabins or RV resorts.
 Some unique features of Dutch Lake are its flowering water lilies that line the shores as well as its resident-painted turtles you might see swimming around!
-In the fall, the lake is also home to spawning salmon that you can often see even right from the dock!
+In the fall, the lake is also home to spawning salmon that you can often see even right from the dock.

 Dutch Lake │ Jonny Bierman